solomonlr/introduction-to-github-lab_solomon_r/README.md

 A commit is a group of edits you've made to files and folders.

 1. Open up Github Desktop.
-At the top right of the screen, click File -> Options.
+At the top right of the screen, click **File** -> **Options**.
 Login to your Github account from this screen.

 2. Go back to the repository in your web browser.
-Click the green button near the top of the repository that says Code.
+Click the green button near the top of the repository that says **Code**.
 Click the button next to the link to copy the link.

 ![clone](images/clone.png)

 3. In Github Desktop, click **Clone a repository from the internet**.
 You should see the repository you forked in the previous step.
-Select that repository and click clone.
+Select that repository and click **clone**.

 4. At the top, open the drop down menu titled **main branch** and select the branch you created earlier in this lab.